orcuntuna/lampp-helper/README.md

 ## How to install?
 1. Download xampp file on this repository
-2. Copy xampp file to /usr/local/bin
+2. Copy xampp file to /usr/local/bin (for path)
 3. Give permission for run (+x)

 Follow on terminal: